Summeli/Streaming-clock-appengine/README.md

 Streaming clock for finice ice climbing competitions Written with / for Google appengine

+This was once used in finice2020.
+Rewite into node & react to be made in 2020.

 ## The protocol
 This project uses websockets to start / stop timer